python/cpython/Doc/reference/datamodel.rst

 The following methods can be defined to emulate numeric objects.
-Methods corresponding to operations that are not supported by the particular kind of number implemented (e.g., bitwise operations for non-integral numbers) should be left undefined.
+Methods corresponding to operations that are not supported by the particular kind of number implemented (e.g., bitwise operations for non-integer numbers) should be left undefined.